nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 ### 3.3 Statistical Analysis

-Given the historical nature of the data and necessarily small sample sizes typical in historical linguistics, we employed non-parametric statistical methods:
+Given the historical nature of the data and necessarily small sample sizes typical in historical linguistics, we employed non‑parametric statistical methods:

 - **Kruskal-Wallis H tests** for overall period comparisons
 - **Mann-Whitney U tests** for pairwise comparisons
 - **Fisher's exact tests (2×2)** for categorical data (synthetic vs. analytical constructions), specifically Classical vs. Early Spanish.
 A 3×2 chi-square is not appropriate due to a structural zero for Medieval Latin (model underdetection); Medieval counts are reported descriptively with caveats.
 - **Bootstrap confidence intervals** (n=1000) for robust uncertainty estimation
-- report medians with bootstrap BCa 95% CIs; effect sizes are not reported in this pilot due to small n and zero-variance cells
+- Report medians with bootstrap BCa 95% CIs; effect sizes are not reported in this pilot due to small n and zero-variance cells

 Statistical significance was set at $\alpha = 0.05$.
 Multiple comparisons were controlled with Bonferroni correction ($\alpha_{adj} = 0.017$); key findings remain significant after correction.
 Effect sizes were not calculated for comparisons where one group showed zero variance, as this yields undefined or infinite values.
 All analyses were conducted in Python using SciPy (version 1.9+).